Red My Lips with MAHALO

 MAHALO Red My Lips Tint

-This beautifully pigmented organic red lip tint is formulated with hydrating plant oils, waxes, and collagen amino acids to naturally nourish, hydrate, smooth, and plump your lips while lending a beautiful red color.
+This beautifully pigmented organic red lip tint is formulated with hydrating plant oils, waxes, and collagen amino acids.
+These plant ingredients naturally nourish, hydrate, smooth, and plump your lips while lending a beautiful red color.

 Words from Maryna on the Red My Lips Tint: